First North Western

-First North Western was a train operating company in England owned by FirstGroup that operated the North West Regional Railways franchise from March 1997 until December 2004.
+First North Western was a British train operating company owned by FirstGroup that operated the North West Regional Railways franchise from March 1997 until December 2004.

 History

 In the lead up to the privatisation of British Rail, the North Western section of Regional Railways was established.
 For a brief period from 1989, this section was operated under the short-lived Network NorthWest brand name, before becoming North West Regional Railways.
 The franchise was awarded by the Director of Passenger Rail Franchising to Great Western Holdings, with operations commencing on 2 March 1997 under the North Western Trains brand.

 On 27 October 1997, a new livery of dark blue with a gold star was unveiled.
 In March 1998, FirstGroup bought out the other shareholders in Great Western Holdings.
 The business was rebranded from North Western Trains to First North Western in November 1998 with First's corporate blue, pink and white livery adopted.